 encourage IATTC to improve data collection for the data needs highlighted by their relevant expert working group.
 Such data can include catch and effort, biological and discard and release information.

-To facilitate improved cooperation with IATTC, Signatories should:
+To facilitate improved cooperation with IATTC, Signatories could:

 encourage and enable scientists with a background in the CMS-Sharks MOU (e.g. potentially including members of the AC or CWG) to participate in relevant Expert Working Groups to promote ‘bottom up’ involvement.
 Such involvement could usefully provide relevant scientific input for Annex 1 listed species that are not currently being considered in detail.

-ANNEX 2
+2,5 Commission for the Conservation of the Southern Bluefin Tuna (CCSBT)

+Signatories of the Sharks MOU should encourage relevant RFMOs to promote the obejctives of the Sharks MOU, and particularly with regard to fishing for the Southern Bluefin Tuna.

+-3 LIST OF BEST PRACTICES WHICH SIGNATORIES MAY CONSIDER RECOMMENDING TO RFMOS AND OTHER INTERNATIONAL FISHERIES ORGANIZATIONS.

+Adopt measures requiring sharks to be landed with fins naturally attached.

+Develop recommendations for the safe handling and release of all sharks and Mobulid rays caught incidentally.

+Adopt measures to reduce the entanglement of whale sharks in purse seine fisheries.

+Adopt measures to improve data collection including catch and effort, biological data, bycatch, and discard and release information.

+Adopt measures to mitigate bycatch and associated mortality

+Develop research programs to assess and monitor the status of shark species in the RFMO Convention Area.

+Adopt a precautionary management approach with regard to shark fisheries.

-SAMPLE BRIEFING NOTE TO SHARKS MOU SIGNATORIES ATTENDING IOTC -20
+4.SAMPLE BRIEFING NOTE TO SHARKS MOU SIGNATORIES ATTENDING IOTC -20